mtitze/njet/README.md

-# njet: Automatic Differentiation Library
+# njet: Lightweight automatic differentiation

-A lightweight AD package, using forward-mode automatic differentiation, in order to determine the higher-order derivatives of a given function in multiple variables.
+A lightweight AD package, using forward-mode automatic differentiation, in order to determine the higher-order derivatives of a given function in several variables.

 ## Features